Residential Building | Commercial Building | Electrical, Mechanical, Plumbing | Demolition | Development Review Committee (DRC) | Fire Prevention

 All Applications are reviewed under the following codes as adopted by the Unified Government: Commercial: 2012 International Building Code, 2012 International Mechanical Code, 2012 Uniform Plumbing Code, 2011 National Electrical Code, 2012 International Energy Code, 2012 International Fire Code, Current NFPA Life Safety Code, Ordinances of the United Government of Wyandotte County / Kansas City, KS

-Schedule a DRC pre-application meeting: Email your scope of work.
+Schedule a DRC pre-application meeting by emailing EDR@wycokck.org your scope of work.
 DRC meetings are held every Tuesday and Thursday morning and require a (24) hour notice for pre-application meetings.

 DRC Commercial Building Permit(PDF, 142KB)

-DRC Building Permit application for parcels within a floodplain(PDF, 133KB)
+DRC Commercial Building Permit (for parcels within a floodplain)(PDF, 133KB)

 General contractors and subcontractors are required to obtain a city occupational tax license (business license) if working within Wyandotte County.
-Additional information: (913) 573-8780
+Call (913) 573-8780 for more information.

 Trade masters are required to carry a master’s license with Building Inspections.
-Additional Information: (913) 573-8620
+Call (913) 573-8620 for more information.

 - Change of Zone